serendipityinlife/serendipityinlife.github.io/_posts/2022-08-17-Post 274 - One year since the CrossPoint date.md

 <br/>
-lots of thoughts on his mind about how he will be a part or her Hong Kong Serendipity Journey, in the mid night of 17 Aug 2021
+lots of thoughts in his mind about how he will be a part or her Hong Kong Serendipity Journey, in the mid night of 17 Aug 2021
 <br/>
 <br/>
 all with smiling faces
 <br/>
 <br/>
-but never thinking about crashing her some day and be moved in of her love list and out
+but never thinking about crashing her some day and be moved out of her love list
 <br/>
 <br/>
 deleted words wrote before as he finally awares that he always thinking in his own way until he was reminded and reminded again that he lost her love
 <br/>
-those words seem inappropriate and he seeing him like a embarrassing clown
+those words seem inappropriate, like a embarrassing clown
 <br/>
 <br/>
 he does adore her, than before, with him feels negative emotions, more and more when seeing trails with her